Atsushi YamamotoUNIVERSAL FUND MEMBER

 Atsushi's Story

 Atsushi joined Watsi on January 1st, 2021.
-Two years ago, Atsushi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Atsushi's most recent donation supported David, a 24-year-old male from Kenya, to fund a surgery to fix his leg and avoid potential amputation.
+Three years ago, Atsushi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Atsushi's most recent donation supported Elizabeth, a 7-month-old girl from Haiti, to fund heart surgery.

 Impact